To Get To College, It Helps Black Students To Have A Black Teacher Early On

 It's an update to a study NPR reported on in 2017 that found that black students who had just one black teacher could help them stay in school.
 With the addition of college enrollment data, the analysis shows that the impact of black teachers on black students reaches even further than researchers initially thought.

-"Over the past few years we have a lot of studies that have looked at the short term outcome," says Constance Lindsay, a researcher at the Urban Institute and one of the report's authors.
-"This is the first study of its kind to show that there are long run effects."
+"Over the past few years we have a lot of studies that have looked at the short-term outcome," says Constance Lindsay, a researcher at the Urban Institute and one of the report's authors.
+"This is the first study of its kind to show that there are long-run effects."

-The researchers say that one of the reasons for these long term effects is that black teachers serve as role models for black students.
-Their presence gives students a tangible example of what educational attainment might look like and therefore something to aspire towards, like going to college.
+The researchers say that one of the reasons for these long-term effects is that black teachers serve as role models for black students.
+Their presence gives students a tangible example of what educational attainment might look like and therefore something to aspire toward, such as going to college.

 Being a role model is an important aspect of teaching for Cristina Duncan Evans, a library media specialist in Baltimore City Public Schools.